kapooa13/ocaml_theorem_prover/README.md

 RHS:
 ```

-Of course, if we give it something nonsensical, it says it doesn't know how to prove it by showing a mystery step that magically solves our proof.
+Of course, if given something nonsensical, the program exclaims "I don't know how to prove it!" by showing a mystery step that magically solves our proof.

 ```
 TPT: fst . pair(a , b) == b